 Fortunately, replacing air filters is a simple preventative monthly task that any homeowner can complete within minutes.

-Changing batteries in our carbon monoxide detectors ensures they are working correctly.
+Changing batteries in our carbon monoxide detectors ensure they are working correctly.
 The furnace uses gas to heat the air.
-Without the windows of Spring, Summer and Fall, carbon monoxide can build up.
+Without the windows of Spring, Summer, and Fall, carbon monoxide can build up.
 Having working carbon monoxide detectors around your home will provide a level of safety.
 If you don’t have any carbon monoxide detectors in your home.
 Please give us a call and we can install them for you.

 Schedule an Inspection